dwp/govuk-casa/README.md

 Finally, we need to bring all of this together, by creating a bootstrap script for our service.
 Visit **[Deploying a CASA app](docs/deploying.md)** to get started.

 That's it!
-The basics have been covered here, but there's plenty more reading below to help get the most out of CASA.
+The basics have been covered here, but if you want to delve deeper under the hood then take a read through the **[developer API documentation](docs/api.md)** too.